ajacdd/Superstore-Analysis/README.md

 -	region: Central, East, South, West

 ## Business Questions
-1. What is the yearly total sales, profit, and YOY % variance?
+1. What is the yearly total sales, profit, and year-over-year (YOY) % variance?
 2. What is the total sales, average sales, and percent of total sales for each category?
 3. Which subcategories have the highest and lowest total profit overall?
 4. Which customer segments generated the most and least profits?
-5. What is the top and bottom selling product in each segment (unit sales)?
+5. What are the top 3 spending customers?
 6. How many orders were placed compared to orders returned each year?
 7. What is the total sales, value of returned orders, and net sales by region along with the associated regional salesperson?
-8. How many orders and items shipped 7+ days after the order date?
+8. How many orders shipped 7+ days after the order date?

 ## Data Cleaning & Preparation
 #### Duplicate values